-And self-isolation for extended periods of time has shown to increase depression and anxiety even in healthy people.
+And self-isolation for extended periods of time has been shown to increase depression and anxiety even in healthy people.
 This can also decrease your immune system’s health.

-This doesn’t mean you can’t make connections with people, or interact socially during the workday.
+This doesn’t mean you can’t make connections with people or interact socially during the workday.
 We just have to get more resourceful (luckily we have social media and lots of advancements in video capabilities).